 I have thousands of emails in Gmail; will they all download at once?

-If you turn on POP access for all emails (including messages already received), Gmail will serve them to your POP email program in batches.
+If you turn on POP access for all emails (including messages already received), Gmail will serve them in batches.
+Your email program will only download a few messages at a time.
 Downloading the full archive of Gmail emails can take hours or days.

 Will only my Gmail Inbox download via POP or all folders?

 With Gmail POP3 access, all messages are downloaded, even if Gmail rules move them to specific folders.

 An email program connected to Gmail through POP will receive copies of all messages received and sent via the web interface.

 If my email program is set up to delete emails after downloading, will messages be deleted from Gmail?

 Gmail will ignore this command sent by the email program.
 For what happens to messages after they have been downloaded via POP, see above.